-It takes a lot of effort to lug the bigger base stones but just as much, if not more, effort goes into constantly trying to fit the smaller stones into the right spots because in the final analysis, they are nature’s natural adhesive which keeps the big stones from shifting.
+It takes plenty of effort to lug the bigger base stones, but just as much effort goes into constantly trying to fit the smaller stones into the right spots.
+In the final analysis, those smaller stones are the adhesive that keeps the big stones from shifting.

-While building the wall, you need to constantly step back and assess it overall.
-You need to visualize where it is going and determine if you have the stones to get you there.
+Perspective is key, so when building a stone wall you must constantly step back and assess it.
+You need to visualize where it’s going and determine if you have what you need for a successful outcome.